trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDetailedMacroFunctionDoc.rst

 The arguments are:

+  ``<packageName>``

-* ``<packageName>``: Gives the name of the Package, mostly just for checking and documentation purposes.
+    Gives the name of the Package, mostly just for checking and documentation purposes.
 This much match the name of the package provided in the PackagesLists.cmake or it is an error.

+  ``ENABLE_SHADOWING_WARNINGS``

-* ``ENABLE_SHADOWING_WARNINGS``:If specified, then shadowing warnings will be turned on for supported platforms/compilers.
+    If specified, then shadowing warnings will
+    be turned on for supported platforms/compilers.
 The default is for shadowing warnings to be turned off.
 Note that this can be overridden globally by setting the cache variable
     ${PROJECT_NAME}_ENABLE_SHADOWING_WARNINGS.

+  ``DISABLE_STRONG_WARNINGS``

-* ``DISABLE_STRONG_WARNINGS``: If specified, then all strong warnings will be turned off, if they are not already turned off by global cache variables.
+    If specified, then all strong warnings will be turned off, if they are not already turned off by global cache variables.
 Strong warnings are turned on by default in development mode.

+  ``CLEANED``

-* ``CLEANED``:If specified, then warnings will be promoted to errors for all defined warnings.
+    If specified, then warnings will be promoted to errors for all defined warnings.

+  ``DISABLE_CIRCULAR_REF_DETECTION_FAILURE``

-* ``DISABLE_CIRCULAR_REF_DETECTION_FAILURE``: If specified, then the
+    If specified, then the
     standard grep looking for RCPNode circular references that causes tests to fail will be disabled.
 Note that if these warnings are being produced then it means that the test is leaking memory and user like may also be leaking memory.

 There are several side-effects of calling this macro:

-* The package's list of targets varibles aree initialized to emtpy.
+* The the varibles listed the packages set of library targets ``${PACKAGE_NAME}_LIB_TARGETS`` and all targets ``${PACKAGE_NAME}_ALL_TARGETS`` and are initialized to emtpy.

 * The local varibles ``PACKAGE_SOURCE_DIR`` and ``PACKAGE_BINARY_DIR`` are
   set for this package's use in its CMakeLists.txt files.